michalakis/laravel-8-from-scratch/NOTES.md

         - `$currentCategory->is($category)` compares ids to determine equivalence

     - ### Episode 35 – How to Extract a Dropdown Blade Component
-        - When passing attributes to a component, you can use the `merge()` function or you can pass in an object to the attributes variable
+        - When passing attributes to a component, you can use the `merge()` function, or you can pass in an object to the attributes variable
         - `{{ $attributes([ 'class' => 'transform -rotate-90 absolute']) }}`
         - `request()->is('uri')`
         - You can also use wildcards